EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 # AI-for-Medical-Diagnosis
 This repository contains work done in AI for Medical Diagnosis in Coursera.

-Goal of this project is to learn:
+[1.
+Goal of this project is to learn:]

 * What is in an MR image